Why Use A Deep Root Feed with Trees?

 Depending on your tree’s need, you may be able to use mulch—a common blend of wood chips, fertilizer, compost, and pine needles—as a fertilizer.

 However, a word of caution: be sure to spread the mulch rather than pile it up at the base of the tree.
 Putting too much moist mulch at the plant’s base can cause problems.
 This occurs more often with small trees and shrubs, but it is best practice not to create a “mulch mountain” or “mulch volcano” when putting down mulch around any plant.

 Using mulch can be beneficial for several reasons such as:

-- Eliminate competition for nutrients between the tree roots and other plants, such as grass or other ground cover
+- Eliminate competition for nutrients between the tree roots and other plants, such as grass or other ground covers

-- Reduce or eliminate possibility of damage from mowers and trimmers
+- Reduce or eliminate the possibility of damage from mowers and trimmers

 - Maximize soil moisture